nltp-ashes/Western-Goods/README.md

 - **archive.org** - For providing the textures for the men magazines CC BY-NC-ND 4.0.

 Special thanks to these people for their help in the making of this addon :
+- **SvetkaDystopia** - For taking the time to make models for this addon, enormous thanks;
 - **xcvb**, **RavenAscendant** - Help for so many things it'd be too long to list.
 Huge thanks to these two;
 - **Starcry_**, **Rascal**, **lauta_ro** - Helped to mitigate a compatibility issue with DirectX 8;
 - **arti** - For making his Barter UI Framework;